cortexproject/cortex/docs/operations/blocks-storage.md

 ### Migrating from the chunks to the blocks storage

-Currently, no smooth migration path is provided to migrate from chunks to blocks storage.
-For this reason, the blocks storage can only be enabled in new Cortex clusters.
+We're currently working on a smooth migration path from chunks to blocks storage.
+More information can be find in this [proposal](../proposals/ingesters-migration.md).